 The only way to deal with your human nature is to take it to the cross of Jesus.

 The place He laid down His life and took up your sin.

 He took your brokenness there so he could offer you wholeness here.

 He took the bitterness of unforgiveness there, so he could offer you the sweetness of grace here.

 The cross is where you can lay down your nature and freely take up his.

-Be set free to be who God created you to be and simply love those who God brings to you- they need it as much as you do.
+Be set free to be who God created you to be by simply loving those who God brings to you- they need it as much as you do.

 What do you need to take to the cross today?